ajithrn/wp-photo-festival-submissions/README.md

 - Display the submitted photos from the WordPress Kerala Photo Festival
 - Display photos according to specified tagId
+- Display total number of photos in the tag.

 ## Installation